Updated August 24, 2020 | By Wilson Kehoe Winingham staff

 According to the Centers for Disease Control and Prevention (CDC), pulmonary embolisms are one of the leading causes of preventable hospitalization-related deaths.
-An estimated 900,000 people are affected by pulmonary embolisms every year in the United States, with 60,000–100,000 deaths.
+An estimated 900,000 people are affected by pulmonary embolisms every year in the United States, with 60,000–100,000 deaths annually.

-What may be most concerning of all, however, is that 10–30 percent of patients diagnosed with a pulmonary embolism die within one month.
+What may be most concerning of all, however, is that 10–30% of patients diagnosed with a pulmonary embolism die within one month.

 Patients with risk factors increase the likelihood of pulmonary embolisms, and therefore doctors, nurses, and hospital staff need to be aware of factors and take preventative measures.

 Risk factors include the following:

 Healthcare providers also must be familiar with the symptoms of pulmonary embolisms so they can identify them as they occur.
 A variety of symptoms may be present:

 Unfortunately, according to CDC estimates, the first symptom of a pulmonary embolism is sudden death in 25% of patients.

 Treatment options for pulmonary embolisms can include medications such as blood thinners or those that break up clots as well as the use of catheters or surgery to remove the clot.